bmuschko/setup-kubeconform/README.md

 A GitHub Action that sets up the commandline-based Kubernetes manifest validation tool [Kubeconform](https://github.com/yannh/kubeconform).
 The tool will be downloaded from the [Kubeconform releases page](https://github.com/yannh/kubeconform/releases), installed, and added to the `PATH` environment variable automatically.
 All operating systems and architectures are supported for released artifacts.

+> **_NOTE:_** Instead of using this action, you may want to run [Kubeconform in a container](https://github.com/yannh/kubeconform#integrating-kubeconform-in-the-ci).
+Refer to the documentation for more information.

 ## Using the Action

 It's recommended to use the action as a single setup step.
 Subsequent steps can directly call the executable.
 There are no limitation to the options that can be provided to the `kubeconform` command.
 The following example shows its usage.